quantumbrake/cayenne/docs/tutorial.rst

         \mu = \frac{\mu_{max}S}{K_S + S}

     2. An equation resembling the Monod equation, the Michaelis-Menten_ equation, is grounded chemical kinetic theory.
-Yet the rate expression (see below) does not fall under 0-3 order reactions supported by ``pyssa``.
+Yet the rate expression (see below) does not fall under 0-3 order reactions supported by ``cayenne``.
 However, the *elementary* reactions that make up the Michaelis-Menten kinetics are first and second order in nature.
-These *elementary* reactions can easily be modeled with ``pyssa``, but with the specification of additional constants (see `examples <examples.html>`_).
+These *elementary* reactions can easily be modeled with ``cayenne``, but with the specification of additional constants (see `examples <examples.html>`_).
 A study shows that using the rate expression of Michaelis-Menten kinetics is valid under `some conditions <https://pubmed.ncbi.nlm.nih.gov/21261403/>`_.

     .. math::